 Watch out if you leave your pack lying around when you are up there, the marmots are scrappy and will grab food if they see it.

 I sat up here for about 45 minutes as the views were just so spectacular it was hard to want to leave.
-I guess the six miles back made me not want to leave.
+I guess the six miles back made me not want to leave as well.

 Here is a video I made on the hike.

 When you take it all in, head back the way you came and make sure to save energy for the few uphill portions you still have to do on the way back.
 Congratulations on taking down this impressive peak.
 Why not try Half Dome next?
 Here is some information on it.

 Let me know if you have done it and what you think in the comments.